GraphIt-DSL/graphit/graphit_eval/priority_graph_cgo2020_eval/readme.md

 This is the guide for evaluating our CGO 2020 paper, **PriorityGraph:A Unified Programming Model for Optimizing Ordered Graph Algorithms**.
-The following guide consists of a step by step instruction to reproduce Figure 9 (generating C++ code for Single Source Shortest Paths with Delta Steppng using different schedules) and Table 4 (PriorityGraph's Perfromance on our 2-socket machine).
+The following guide consists of a step-by-step instruction to reproduce Figure 9 (generating C++ code for Single Source Shortest Paths with Delta Steppng using different schedules) and Table 4 (PriorityGraph's Perfromance on our 2-socket machine).
 The schedules we used here are very likely  **NOT** the fastest schedules for your machine. **Please only use the instructions here as examples for writing and compiling different schedules, and tune schedules to best fit your machine's features.**

 ## Setup PriorityGraph